bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/IAM-Accounts-and-AWS-Organizations.md

 * 5,000 IAM Users per Account.
 * IAM Users can be a member of 10 groups.

-These factors can have system design impact ...
+These factors can have a system design impact ...

-* Internet scale applications.
+* Internet-scale applications.
 * Large organizations or when organizations merge

 IAM Roles and Identity Federation fix the system design impact issues.

 ### Amazon Resource Name

-**Amazon Resource Name (ARN)** are used to uniquely identify resources within any AWS accounts.
+**Amazon Resource Name (ARN)** is used to uniquely identify resources within any AWS accounts.

 ```script
 arn:partition:service:region:account-id:resource-id